Casino (1995 film): Plot

-In 1973, sports handicapper and Mafia associate Sam "Ace" Rothstein is sent by the Chicago Mafia to Las Vegas to run the Tangiers Casino.
-Front man Philip Green serves as the casino and hotel CEO, but Sam unofficially runs everything.
-Sam quickly doubles the casino's profits, with cash skimmed directly from the count room and delivered to the Midwest Mafia bosses.
-Chicago boss Remo Gaggi sends Sam's childhood friend and mob enforcer, Nicky Santoro, to protect Sam and the casino.
-Nicky makes sure everyone is kept in line, but his own criminal activities start drawing too much media and law enforcement attention.
-He recruits his younger brother Dominick and childhood friend Frankie Marino to gather a crew that specializes in shakedowns, burglaries and jewelry heists.
-Nicky is eventually placed in the Nevada Black Book, banning him from every casino in Nevada.
+In 1973, sports handicapper and Mafia associate Sam "Ace" Rothstein is sent by the Chicago Outfit to Las Vegas to run the Tangiers Casino, with frontman Philip Green.
+He soon doubles the casino's profits, with the extra unaccounted-for cash skimmed directly from the casino count room and delivered to the Midwest Mafia bosses.

+Chicago boss Remo Gaggi sends Ace's childhood friend and mob enforcer Nicky Santoro to protect Ace, the cash skim, and casino.
+Nicky recruits his younger brother Dominick and childhood friend Frankie Marino to gather an experienced crew specializing in shakedowns and jewelry burglaries.
+Nicky's criminal activities in Las Vegas start drawing too much media and police attention, so he is eventually listed in the Black Book, banning him from every casino in Nevada.

-Sam meets and falls in love with beautiful hustler and former prostitute Ginger McKenna.
-They have a daughter, Amy, and marry, but their marriage is quickly thrown into turmoil due to Ginger's relationship with her longtime boyfriend, con artist Lester Diamond.
-Sam has Nicky's crew beat Lester when they catch him accepting $25,000 from her.
-In the mid-1970s, Ginger's problems intensify as she turns to drugs and alcohol.
+Ace meets and falls in love with beautiful con artist, showgirl, and former prostitute Ginger McKenna.
+They have a daughter, Amy, and marry.
+He entrusts Ginger with $2 million in cash and $1 million in jewelry.
+Still, their marriage is soon thrown into turmoil due to Ginger's relationship with her longtime boyfriend, hustler and pimp Lester Diamond.
+Ace has Nicky's crew beat Lester when they catch him accepting $25,000 from her.

-In 1976, Sam fires slot manager Don Ward for incompetence.
-When Ward's brother-in-law, Clark County Commission chairman Pat Webb, fails to convince Sam to rehire Don, Webb arranges for Sam's gaming license to be denied, jeopardizing his position.
-Sam starts hosting a local television talk show from inside the casino, irritating both Nicky and the bosses back home for making himself such a public figure and bringing unneeded attention.
-Sam blames Nicky's recklessness for ongoing police and Nevada Gaming Board pressure, and the two argue furiously in the Mojave Desert after Sam tries to tell Nicky to leave Las Vegas.
+In 1976, Ace fires slot manager Don Ward for incompetence.
+Ward is brother-in-law to Clark County Commission chairman Pat Webb, who cannot convince Ace to re-hire him.
+Webb gets Ace's gaming license denied, jeopardizing the latter's position.
+Ace proceeds to insult the board and local politicians, creating a spectacle for the news cameras which brings a lot of attention to the casino and his associations with the mob and Nicky.

+Since Ace is disallowed from legally running the casino, he begins hosting a local television talk show inside the casino, irritating Nicky and the bosses back home for bringing more unneeded attention.
+Ace blames Nicky's reckless lawbreaking for the ongoing pressure from the police and state government, which leads to an argument between them in the desert.
+Ace's attempts to get Nicky to leave Las Vegas only further strain their friendship.